a-sit-plus/signum/docs/docs/supreme.md

 The public interface is also rather lean, simply call `encryptionAlgorithm.encryptorFor(secretKey)` to instantiate an `Encryptor` object.
 Calling `encryptor.encrypt(data)` will produce a `Ciphertext` object, that matches the encryption algorithm.
 I.e., if you use `EncryptionAlgorithm.AES128.GCM`, you'll receive a `Ciphertext.Authenticated`.
-All authenticated encryption algorithms support AAD (additional authenticated data) and prodice ciphertexts with an authTag.
+All authenticated encryption algorithms support AAD (additional authenticated data) and produce ciphertexts with an authTag.

 We also support custom HMAC-based authenticated encryption, letting you freely define which data gets fed into the MAC.
 You also have free rein over the MAC key: